 Juneau is the capital city of Alaska.
 It has 3,254.70 sq mi (8,429.64 km2) total area that makes it the second-largest city in the United States by Area.
 If we compare the total area of Juneau to the state of Rhode Island and Delaware combined, we can find that the total area of Juneau is still larger than the total area of Rhode Island and Delaware.

 7. Dog Mushing is the State Sport of Alaska

-Dogsled is one of transportation option in Alaska.
-But nowadays, Dog Mushing becomes a sport rather than true means of transportation.
-Although various event held in Alaska, but the most popular event is Iditarod Trail Sled Dog Race.
-It’s annual long distance race from Anchorage to Nome.
+Dogsled is one of transportation options in Alaska.
+But nowadays, Dog Mushing has become a sport rather than a true means of transportation.
+Although various events are held in Alaska, the most popular event is the Iditarod Trail Sled Dog Race.
+It’s an annual long-distance race from Anchorage to Nome.

 8. Anchorage is Most Populous City of Alaska

 The largest city of Alaska by population is Anchorage.
-Nearly 40% of Alaskan population life in Anchorage as its most populous city.
+Nearly 40% of the Alaskan population live in Anchorage as its most populous city.
 Anchorage is also the fourth-largest city in the United States by Area.
 It’s still larger than Rhode Island as the smallest state of the US.